BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 - Stress resistance is developed,

-- Rapid fatigue disappears and exercises tolerance increases,
+- Rapid fatigue disappears, and exercise tolerance increases,

 - Concentration, memory, and mental activity improve,

-- The work of the lungs improves, they are cleaned, their volume increases, and shortness of breath disappears, which has a therapeutic effect on the pathological states and disorders of the respiratory system (asthma, respiratory allergies, etc.),
+- Lung function improves as they become cleansed, their volume increases, and shortness of breath disappears.
+This therapeutic effect positively impacts various pathological states and disorders of the respiratory system, such as asthma and respiratory allergies.

-- The function of the abdominal organs improves the gastrointestinal tract, pancreas, gall bladder, bile ducts, kidneys (constipation, pain, flatulence, irritable bowel syndrome, etc.),
+- The function of the abdominal organs improves the gastrointestinal tract, pancreas, gall bladder, bile ducts, and kidneys (e.g., constipation, pain, flatulence, irritable bowel syndrome, etc.).

-- Hormonal balance and metabolism normalize, providing maintaining of normal weight.
+- Hormonal balance and metabolism normalize, providing the maintenance of an average weight.

 Diaphragmatic breathing activates the parasympathetic nervous system, promoting relaxation, and is a very effective therapeutic tool for panic attacks, anxiety, problems falling asleep, logo-neurosis, asthma, etc.